 As we transition from a fully virtual world to meeting in person again, meetings professionals are faced with yet another challenge.
-According to our 2021 Global Meetings and Events Forecast, more than a third of meetings and events this year are expected to be in a hybrid format – where some attendees join in-person and others join virtually.
+According to our 2021 Global Meetings and Events Forecast, more than a third of global business meetings and events this year are expected to be in a hybrid format – where some attendees join in-person and others join virtually.
 While the hybrid format is a practical way to accommodate varying attendee preferences and travel restrictions, it is inherently more complex to plan and execute than a virtual- or in-person-only meeting.

 As Ariana Reed, senior manager of business strategy at American Express Meetings & Events, explains: “Hybrid meetings and events have been discussed within strategic meetings management programs for 8-10 years, but until recently, they haven’t been seriously implemented.
 To make a meeting or event truly hybrid, two events must be planned and integrated in parallel, the in-person event and the virtual event.”